- Company culture

 When this disconnect occurs, it amplifies the chances that your team members will begin to look elsewhere for work.
 It also costs your company a significant amount of money in lost productivity.
 In fact, Gallup estimates that disengaged employees also affect the economic powerhouse of Europe, Germany, costing the German economy up to 275 billion euros per year.

 As Europe’s skilled workers shortage continues to gain coverage, business leaders are focusing on ways to keep their existing workforce secure and satisfied.
 One way to do so?
-Prioritize employee retention.
+Prioritise employee retention.

-Let's take a look at how you can achieve this aim, even amid heightening competition and a restless workforce.
+Let's understand this concept and take a look at how you can achieve this aim, even amid heightening competition and a restless workforce.

 Keeping employees comfortable